 Make up a growing medium with equal parts coir, potting soil, sand, fine gravel and perlite.
 Moisten the mixture in the pot lightly and strew the seeds evenly on the surface of the soil.
 Sprinkle a light dusting of sand over the seeds.
 They will push the sand out of their way as the seedlings emerge.

 Cover the pot with clear plastic and place in a low light area until germination.
 Mist the plants after they emerge and remove the cover for half an hour daily to prevent fungal growth.

 Fertilize in early spring with a half dilution of cactus and succulent food.
-Suspend watering in the dormant season from November to February.
-Other than that, care of Baby’s Toes, is so easy the infant whose toes they resemble could almost grow these great little succulents.
+Suspend watering in the dormant season.
+Other than that, care of Baby Toes, is so easy the infant whose toes they resemble could almost grow these great little succulents.

-Like many succulents, Baby’s Toes produces offsets as the clusters of leaves mature and spread.
+Like many succulents, Baby Toes produces offsets as the clusters of leaves mature and spread.
 These are easy to divide from the main clump and will readily produce another plant.
-Baby’s Toes bloom in late summer to autumn with daisy-like flowers in a variety of hues.
+Baby Toes bloom in late summer to fall with daisy-like flowers in a variety of hues.
 The seeds from the plant germinate sporadically and grow extremely slowly.
-Faster Baby’s Toes plants are achieved by dividing off the side growth.
+Faster Baby Toes plants are achieved by dividing off the side growth.

 - Back to genus Fenestraria

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe to Receive News and Updates from World of Succulents: